John Graham (British Army officer, born 1923): Oman

 Promoted to Brigadier, he attended an army languages course to learn Arabic before he assumed command of the Sultan's Armed Forces (SAF), in Oman, in 1970.

 Sultan Said bin Taimur, the Omani absolute ruler, had outlawed almost all aspects of twentieth-century development and relied on British support to maintain the rudimentary functions of the state.
 In 1962 a dissatisfied tribal leader, Mussalim bin Nafl, formed the Dhofar Liberation Front (DLF) and obtained arms and vehicles from Saudi Arabia, and the country had been in a state of rebellion ever since.
 Other insurgents in the north of Oman formed another organisation, the National Democratic Front for the Liberation of Oman and the Arabian Gulf (NDFLOAG).
 In June 1970 they attacked two SAF posts at Nizwa and Izki.
 They were repulsed but the incident convinced many (including the Sultan's British advisers and backers) that intervention was required.

 On 23 July 1970, Said bin Taimur was deposed.
 The coup d'état succeeded because the Omani army's chief intelligence officer in the Dhofar, Brigadier John Graham, and Colonel Hugh Oldman, military (later defence) secretary and supreme commander of the army in Muscat, insisted that Said surrender.
 When Qaboos confronted his father, accompanied by Graham, shots were fired.
 The Sultan was flown out of Oman by the RAF to Bahrain.

 On the morning after the Coup, it was Graham who took the minutes of the meeting of Sultan Qaboos' advisory cabinet.
-For his service, Graham received the Order of Oman in 1972.
+For his service, Graham received the Military Order of Oman in 1972.